c-stech-carter/HauntedHouse-v1.0/README.md

 **Course:** CSCI 1112 at STECH

 ## Overview
 This project is a game developed as a final project for CSCI 1112, utilizing Java and Open JavaFX.
-It simulates exploring a haunted house using pixel art-style graphics, where players must navigate through different rooms of the haunted house.
+It simulates exploring a haunted house using A.I. generated pixel art-style graphics, where players must navigate through different rooms of the haunted house.
 The game in its current state is unfinished, and I plan to add many more rooms.
 Currently the game does not end, but allows a free exploration of the house until the program is closed.

 ## Features